 - Type 2: Chapter Beginnings Compilation Method

-Try picking the one line from each chapter which conveys the core essence of that chapter and bring it all together.
+Try picking the one line from each chapter that conveys the core essence of that chapter and bring it all together.
 Add and delete actions and details to make it flow seamlessly.

 - Type 3: The Q and A method